 Who We Are

-A cost free support community for anyone touched by cancer
+A free support community for anyone touched by cancer

 Gilda’s Club is named for comedian Gilda Radner of Saturday Night Live fame, who died of ovarian cancer in 1989.
-While in treatment in the mid-‘80s, Gilda visited a cancer support community in Los Angeles where she found others going through experiences similar to hers, and she drew strength and comfort from the supportiveness this provided.
-It was Gilda’s dream that thousands of such support communities be available to anyone touched by cancer.
-After Gilda’s death, that dream was realized and the first Gilda’s Club opened in New York in 1995 and Gilda's Club Greater Toronto opened its signature red doors in 2001, in the city where Gilda got her start in show business.
+While in treatment in the mid-‘80s, Gilda visited a cancer support community in Los Angeles where she found others going through similar experiences to hers.
+She drew strength and comfort from the support the group provided, and it became her dream that similar communities be available everywhere, so no one had to face cancer alone.
+The first Gilda's Club opened in New York in 1995 and Gilda's Club Greater Toronto opened its signature red doors in 2001, in the city where Gilda got her start in show business.

 Experience the magic that is Gilda’s Club.